Achieve Natural-Looking Results for Facial Reconstruction Surgery in Los Angeles

 In order to prevent any complications, it is essential that you limit vigorous physical activity, excessive bending over, or exercise for anywhere between a week to three weeks (depending on the location of the surgery) after surgery.
-By following these instructions, it will allow your wound to heal properly and prevent any bleeding or damage to your stitches.
+By following the instructions provided by your Los Angeles facial plastic surgeon, it will allow your wound to heal properly and prevent any bleeding or damage to your stitches.
 Smoking is also prohibited after surgery, as this can certainly affect the healing process.

 In addition, patients should not apply makeup or powder on the fresh wound until it is completely healed.
 Make sure to follow your doctor’s aftercare instructions that will be given to you after surgery.